FalkorDB/GraphRAG-SDK/README.md

 ## FAQ
 **Which databases are supported?**

-GraphRAD-SDK is optimized for FalkorDB.
+GraphRAG-SDK is optimized for FalkorDB.
 Other backends may require adapters.

 **How scalable is the SDK?**

-GraphRAD-SDK is designed for multi-tenancy and large-scale applications.
+GraphRAG-SDK is designed for multi-tenancy and large-scale applications.
 Performance depends on FalkorDB deployment configuration.

 **What is GraphRAG?**